doublespring168/JaPS/README.md

 // Removes the key from the cache cache.remove("json");

-// Disconnectes the cache client cache.disconnect();
+// Disconnects the cache client cache.disconnect();
 ```